ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 ```

 This pattern matches any sequence of length `>= 2`.
-The first element is bound to `first`, second to `second`, and the rest of the sequence (which could be zero-length if there were exactly two) is bound as a list to `rest`.
+The first element is bound to `first`, second to `second`, and the rest of the sequence (which could be zero-length if there were only two arguments) is bound as a list to `rest`.
 If `values` is `[10, 20, 30, 40]`, the output would be "First=10, second=20, rest=[30, 40]".
 If `values` is `[10, 20]`, then `rest` would be an empty list `[]`.
 Using `*rest` makes the length flexible.